Opinion: GOP's voter suppression

 Some people will be unable to obtain a photo ID because the necessary supporting papers — like a birth certificate — may not be available or there have been name changes.

 Young people: Students and other young people tend to vote Democratic.
 In South Carolina, Tennessee and Texas, no student IDs are acceptable.
 In Kansas and Alabama, only in-state college IDs qualify, and in Wisconsin, only new Wisconsin college IDs with a two-year expiration date — which no current student IDs have — qualify.
+Voting for convicted felons: Today, there are about 5.3 million Americans, a large proportion of whom are nonviolent drug offenders, who cannot vote — a group that is largely made up of minorities.

 Students who vote with their college address are a particular target.
 In 2008, the Montgomery County, Va., election director announced that students who registered at their college addresses would no longer be claimed as dependents on their parents’ tax returns.